Cycle discrete-time quantum walks on a noisy quantum computer: Runs and Simulations

 This algorithm was executed on \texttt{ibmq\_quito} for four steps of the walk, with the counts measured at each step and the fidelity with the \texttt{qasm\_simulator} calculated.
 The results are presented in figure \ref{fig:4_node_DTQW_panels}.

 As can be seen in figure \ref{fig:4_node_DTQW_panels}, \texttt{ibm\_quito} performs the 4-node quantum walk with far higher fidelity than the 8-node.
-Although the fidelity of the results degrade slightly as the walk progresses from the initial state, this is not as much as in figure \ref{fig:8node_DTQW_result}.
-Therefore, due to the similarity of probability distributions in figure \ref{fig:4_node_DTQW_panels}, this degradation is most likely attributed to noise in the quantum gates.
+Although the fidelity of the results do decrease slightly during the initial steps, all steps are maintained at a fidelity of higher than 0.8, showing a good correlation between simulator and the real device.
+In other words, the correct computations are being performed, on average.
+This is in clear contrast to the results presented in figure \ref{fig:8node_DTQW_result}.